IBM/aspera-cli/docs/README.erb.md

 <%=tool%> is designed to be used as a command line tool to:

-* execute commands on Aspera products
+* Execute commands remotely on Aspera products
-* transfer to/from Aspera products
+* Transfer to/from Aspera products

 So it is designed for:

-* Interactive operations on a text terminal (typically, VT100 compatible)
+* Interactive operations on a text terminal (typically, VT100 compatible), e.g. for maintenance
-* Batch operations in (shell) scripts (e.g. cron job)
+* Scripting, e.g. batch operations in (shell) scripts (e.g. cron job)

 <%=tool%> can be seen as a command line tool integrating:

-* a configuration file (config.yaml)
+* A configuration file (config.yaml)
-* advanced command line options
+* Advanced command line options
 * cURL (for REST calls)
 * Aspera transfer (ascp)

-One might be tempted to use it as an integration element, e.g. by building a command line programmatically, and then executing it.
-It is generally not a good idea.
-For such integration cases, e.g. performing operations and transfer to aspera products, it is preferred to use [Aspera APIs](https://ibm.biz/aspera_api):
+If the need is to perform operations programmatically in languages such as: C, Go, Python, nodejs, ... then it is better to directly use [Aspera APIs](https://ibm.biz/aspera_api)

 * Product APIs (REST) : e.g. AoC, Faspex, node
 * Transfer SDK : with gRPC interface and language stubs (C, C++, Python, .NET/C#, java, ruby, etc...)